-Medicines optimisation is a key golden thread that runs through all our workstreams.
 Medicines prevent, treat and manage many illnesses and conditions and are the most common intervention in healthcare.
 Successful implementation of medicines optimisation relies on close collaboration and engagement, with shared-decision making between the residents in Southwark and all partners involved in medicines including all of our providers and community pharmacists who can play an important role in optimising adherence and reducing waste.
 Patient safety is paramount and should not be compromised at the expense of other factors influencing medicines choice.
 Clear communication is needed between SEL and place regarding delegation of this budget at place level.